philgyford/uk-parliament-demographics/README.md

 ## UK Data

-The data about UK population age bands, in `public/data/uk.json`, is based on mid-2016 figures from [this Office for National Statistics bulletin](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/bulletins/nationalpopulationprojections/2016basedstatisticalbulletin).
+The data about UK population age bands and genders, in `public/data/uk.json`, is based on mid-2016 figures from [this Office for National Statistics bulletin](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/bulletins/nationalpopulationprojections/2016basedstatisticalbulletin).

-Each band shows the number of people in the UK in that age band, rounded to the nearest 1000.
+Each band shows the number of people in the UK in that age band.
+Gender counts the number of people aged 18 or over (the ONS data counts male and female only).